mesonbuild/meson/docs/markdown/howtox.md

 and gcc), with the latter it should be an executable, such as `lld-link.exe`.

-*NOTE* In meson 0.53.0 the `ld` entry in the cross/native file and the `LD` environment variable were used, this resulted in a large number of regressions and was changed in 0.53.1 to `<lang>_ld` and `<comp variable>_LD`.
+*NOTE* In Meson 0.53.0 the `ld` entry in the cross/native file and the `LD` environment variable were used, this resulted in a large number of regressions and was changed in 0.53.1 to `<lang>_ld` and `<comp variable>_LD`.